YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/const.md

 ## const
 To declare a local constant, use the `const` keyword

 You use the const keyword to declare a constant field or a local constant.
-Constant fields and locals aren't variables and may not be modified.
+Constant fields and locals aren't variables and **cannot be modified**.
 Constants can be numbers, Boolean values, strings, or a null reference.